Thy Kingdom Come

 What we are doing as a Diocese

-- We are producing "A Way To Pray" bookmarks with ideas for prayer on one side and the Lord's Prayer on the other, to encourage individuals to pray and to engage with the Lord's Prayer.
-These will be available free of charge for all churches to hand out to people in their congregations.
-Details of how to order will be available in March.
+We have "A Way To Pray" bookmarks with ideas for prayer on one side and the Lord's Prayer on the other, to encourage individuals to pray and to engage with the Lord's Prayer.
+These are available free of charge for all churches to hand out to people in their congregations.
+Please contact Lesley Steed by email or phone 01473 298510 to order yours!

-- Ideas will be circulated by early March for use in schools and with children.
+Ideas will be circulated by mid-March for use in schools and with children.

 - Thy Kingdom Come 2016-+